codeghar/ansible-roles/certbot/README.md

 - cron_minute - String to indicate at what minute to run certbot renew.
 Default is _14_.
 - cron_weekday - String to indicate on what day of the week to run certbot renew.
-Default is _Tue,Thu_ to avoid running into Let's Encrypt rate limiting.
+Default is _Tue,Fri_ to avoid running into Let's Encrypt rate limiting.
 - nginx - Boolean which indicates that all tasks to support nginx in the environment must be run.
 Default is _true_.
+- production - Boolean which indicates that the configuration applied is for a production instance or for testing/sandbox purposes.
+Default is _true_.
+It is used on Red Hat Enterprise Linux (RHEL, EL) only.

 ## Example Playbook